Auction-based Adaptive Resource Allocation Optimization in Dense and Heterogeneous IoT Networks: Introduction

-\textit{Auction Theory for CFA:} Auction theory, as explored through Bayesian game theory for imperfect multi-agent optimization, serves as a foundation for mechanism design in allocation protocols.
-Auctions play a key role in price formation models, particularly in procurement, patent licensing, and public finance \cite{Auc_theory_economic_1}, \cite{Auc_theory_economic_2}.
+Auction theory, employing Bayesian Games for multi-agent optimization under imperfect information, can provide a foundation for mechanism design in resource allocation protocols within dense IoT networks.
+Bayesian Games extend game-theoretic analysis to scenarios of incomplete information, a departure from perfect information games where all players are fully informed.
+It also diverges from cooperative games that assume binding agreements and joint strategies, focusing instead on individual decision-making under uncertainty.
+Auctions, in Bayesian Games, play a key role in price formation models, particularly in procurement, patent licensing, and public finance \cite{Auc_theory_economic_1}, \cite{Auc_theory_economic_2}.
 Advanced auction techniques are used in automated mechanism design, such as advertisement auctions in e-commerce platforms \cite{Auc_theory_Ad_auc}, and in real-time bidding (RTB) for e-advertising \cite{Auc_theory_ad_RTB}.
-Auction-based frameworks are also suitable for CFA, as seen in auto-bidding mechanisms \cite{Auc_theory_auto_bidding}.
-Additionally, auction-driven methods address efficient resource allocation in cooperative wireless communications \cite{Auc_theory_cooperative_commn}, vehicular cloud-assisted networks \cite{Auc_theory_vehicular_cloud_assisted}, and blockchain-driven fog environments \cite{Auc_theory_blockchain_fog_computing}.
+Auction-based frameworks are also suitable for edge computing \cite{J_IoT_Auction_EC_FoG, J_IoT_Auction_MEC}, as seen in auto-bidding mechanisms \cite{Auc_theory_auto_bidding}.
+In addition, auction-driven methods address efficient resource allocation in cooperative wireless communications \cite{Auc_theory_cooperative_commn}, vehicular cloud-assisted networks \cite{Auc_theory_vehicular_cloud_assisted}, and blockchain-driven fog environments \cite{Auc_theory_blockchain_fog_computing}.